Members

 protect your right to a strong union

-The most popular legislation used by anti-union activists on a broad scale is “Right to Work.”
+The most popular legislation used by anti-union activists on a broad scale is “Right-to-Work.”
 The law restricts the rights of unions and employers to negotiate collective bargaining agreements the way they choose to, and leads to lower wages, benefits and safety protections for workers.
 Union operations, including collective bargaining, job-site servicing, organizing,

 contractor relations and more are cut to the bone, with the predicable result that union membership plummets.
 It also eliminates the level of skills training, benefits and worker dispatch services that successful contractors count on.

-It’s no surprise that states that have adopted so-called “Right to Work” or other “free rider” provisions consistently have the lowest level of wages throughout their economies and not just for union workers.
+It’s no surprise that states that have adopted so-called “Right-to-Work” or other “free rider” provisions consistently have the lowest level of wages throughout their economies and not just for union workers.
 There are more accidents and deaths at work in those states, too.

-Members and contractors are encouraged to learn more about how “Right to Work” would impact their wallets.
+Members and contractors are encouraged to learn more about how “Right-to-Work” would impact their wallets.

 Visit our ACTION PAGE to send a message to your legislator.